jnoortheen/pipm/README.md

 # Features

-1. Just a wrapper around the standard pip's `install` & `uninstall` command.
+1. Just a wrapper around the standard pip's `install/uninstall` command.
 So all the cli options will work
-1. Handles multiple `requirements` files
+2. Handles multiple `requirements` files
+3. No new set of files. requirements files contain pinned dependecies and setup.cfg contain abstract dependencies.

 # Development
 - clone the repository and create new virtualenv